 Of a similar mind is Jenna Tenn-Yuk, a Toronto writer and speaker who is a racialized, queer Christian.
 Tenn-Yuk was raised in the Pentecostal church, where fire and brimstone rhetoric was the norm.
 From early on, she was aware that being gay was considered wrong.
 She felt guilt and shame before she had the words for it.
 “Even if it’s who you are and it’s natural to you, you’re being taught that it’s unnatural,” she says.

-Tenn-Yuk didn’t come out until she was in her 20s, telling some friends first and then writing a blog post.
+Tenn-Yuk didn’t come out until she was in her 20s, telling some friends and family first and then writing a blog post.
 It was 2012 and she was working as an intern in a non-denominational Christian ministry.
 At the time, Tenn-Yuk says she was having terrible thoughts and was afraid she would hurt herself if she didn’t tell anyone.
-She found it healing to come out, but the church she worked at asked her to sign an agreement that she wouldn’t engage in homosexual behaviour.
+She found it healing to come out, but the Christian organization she worked at asked her to sign an agreement that she wouldn’t engage in homosexual behaviour.
 She felt like she was being asked to choose between her faith and her queerness.
 “You can be queer and Christian,” she says.
 “It doesn’t have to be this gut-wrenching decision.”

 Tenn-Yuk has spent years looking for accepting churches that offer the familiar charismatic worship she grew up with.
 “I have a hard time with hipster churches….The pastors are tatted up, very stylish and trendy,” she says.
 “And so you have these ‘cool Christians’ who come off as liberal and progressive and yet are just as homophobic and transphobic as the old-school evangelical church.”